 This is where I came in.
 Mr Pryor had incurred large legal costs in trying to rectify the position caused by the badly prepared Will.
 I wrote to the negligent solicitors, seeking compensation for Mr Pryor’s losses arising from their negligence.
 At first they denied that they had been negligent, said that Mrs Pryor understood the consequences of leaving her half of the property to her son and that she thought her son would always want to live in the property.
 Unfortunately for them, their attendance notes did not back up this line of argument so they swiftly settled the claim and agreed to pay compensation.

 I don’t know whether relations between Mr Pryor and Frank have improved.
 Now that there is no longer any friction over the house, I would like to think they have.
-What I do know though is that for brief but worry time, Mrs Pryor’s fears looked like they might come true; at least we were able to prevent that.
+What I do know though is that for brief but worrying time, Mrs Pryor’s fears looked like they might come true because of a badly prepared Will.
+At least we were able to prevent that happening.